nfeddersen/lichess-bot/README.md

 3) Download Python

-	--  a) Python is the programming language this bot is written in

-	--  b) Download the latest version from here: https://www.python.org/downloads/
+	--  a) Download the latest version from here: https://www.python.org/downloads/

-	--  c) This bot uses Python 3 (Python 2 does not work)
+	--  b) This bot uses Python 3 (Python 2 does not work)

 4) Check if PIP is installed